Protection from Online Falsehoods and Manipulation Act 2019: 2021 landmark judgement by the Court of Appeal

 Both SDP and TOC decided to file their appeals to the apex court, Court of Appeal.
-Due to the closeness in time of the cases, and the legal matters to be heard, both cases were heard together in the Court of Appeal.
+Due to the closeness in the timing of the cases, and of the legal matters to be heard, both cases were heard together in the Court of Appeal.
 However, in September 2020, a panel of senior judges in the Court of Appeal reserved judgement on several legal issues, one of them is whether the burden of proof fell on the statement maker or the minister.

 On 8 October 2021, the rulings by the Court of Appeal was delivered.
 Among the matters heard were the constitutionality of POFMA; the burden of proof falls on which party; on whether reporting a falsehood counts as making a falsehood.
 It also delivered a five-step legal framework which courts can use to apply on whether to set aside a correction order in the future.
 It also put a finality on the statements made by SDP and TOC, as to whether they were fake or not.

 The panel of judges found that POFMA was not unconstitutional.
 It also found that a part of the SDP's orders was invalid while the rest of SDP's statements and TOC's were false.
 However, on the same day of the release of the judgement, MOM issued a new Correction Order to cover the invalidated portion of the previous Correction Order.